Did you go to a church gathering this week?

-Did you go to church this week?
 When Gallup pollsters ask Americans that question about 40% say, “yes”.
-But further research has found that what we say we do and what we actually do differs, by quite a lot.
-An article from Christianity Today noted that, “Kirk Hadaway, an Episcopal Church researcher, argues that the actual attendance rate is 20.4 percent, about half the Gallup figure.”
-And he has the numbers to back it up.
+But further research has found that what we say we do and what we actually do differ by quite a lot.
+A recent survey of church attendance by Americans indicates that the rate of weekly attendance is actually about 20%.

-I love the way The Message translates Matthew 6:27, “Has anyone by fussing in front of the mirror ever gotten taller by so much as an inch?”
+I love the way The Message translates Matthew 6:27, Has anyone by fussing in front of the mirror ever gotten taller by so much as an inch?
 The same is true of our spiritual growth.
-We can’t focus really hard and squeeze out some growth.
-All we can do is put ourselves in a posture where we’re available to God.
-The church is that place where you can grow.
-Put yourself in church and you can be sure that growth will happen.
+We can’t squeeze out some growth by trying really hard.
+The only thing we can do is put ourselves in a place that makes growth possible.
+The Church is where you can grow most easily.
+Join a church and you can be sure that growth will occur.

 Church is a community, not a place.
 If you’re not in the habit of regularly attending church, you might have slipped into thinking that a church is a place, a building.
 But church is a community you join.
 A sense of community takes time to develop.
 You have to show up, over and over, and participate.
 Once or twice a year is not enough.